apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.zh.md

 Although different scenarios require different serialization protocols, the underlying operations of serialization are similar.
-Therefore, Fury defines and implements a set of basic serialization capabilities, which can be used for quickly building new multi-language serialization protocols and get speedup by jit acceleration and other optimizations.
+Therefore, Fury defines and implements **a set of basic serialization capabilities**, which can be used for quickly building new multi-language serialization protocols and get speedup by jit acceleration and other optimizations.
 At the same time, performance optimization for a protocol on the primitives can also benefit all other protocols.